Garlic Growers needed

 help Lynn harvest the crop in June when the plants reveal that they are mature

-If excessive rain is forecast during the 2-3 weeks before we expect to harvest, the grower agrees to cover the bed with a high-tunnel (clear plastic on plastic pipe hoops) so the crop is not soaked with the rain just prior to harvest (which will ruin the crop).
-I’m grateful, this circumstance has only happened once in more than 15 years that I’ve been growing garlic to braid.
+During the 3 weeks before we expect to harvest, the grower agrees to cover the bed with a high-tunnel (clear plastic on plastic pipe hoops) so the crop is not soaked with the rain just prior to harvest (which will ruin the crop).
+I’m grateful, this circumstance has only happened twice in more than 15 years that I’ve been growing garlic to braid.
+Unfortunately, that was during the past two growing seasons.

 Lynn will receive the total sales price of the product she braids with the 70% of the harvest that the grower will provide her.
-After the largest bulbs 10% of harvest is returned to Lynn to repay the SEED garlic she gave the grower at no charge in the fall 2024, the grower receives approximately 20% of the harvest to use however they choose.
+After the largest bulbs— 10% of the harvest is returned to Lynn to repay the SEED garlic she gave the grower at no charge in the fall 2025, the grower receives approximately 20% of the harvest to use however they choose.